stanleywalker1/digital_phone_fishbowl/README.md

 # Tinkerbelle

-Tinkerbelle is a simple tool for prototyping interaction, using a phone as a web-controlled smart light.
+Tinkerbelle is a simple tool for prototyping interaction by using a phone as a web-controlled smart light.

-You can control it via the web interface or using any software that can connect to a websocket.
-In the Python folder you will find a simple example that demonstrates a color gradient.
+You can control the smart light (your phone) via the web interface or using any software that can connect to a websocket.
+In the Python folder, you will find a simple example that demonstrates a color gradient.

 ## Installation